runner15/yahoo_oauth_fantasy/README.md

 # yahoo_oauth_fantasy

-Yahoo_OAuth is a very easy to use OAuth library for Yahoo!
-APIs.
+Yahoo_OAuth_Fantasy is a very easy to use OAuth library for Yahoo!
+Fantasy APIs.
 (Based on https://github.com/josuebrunel/yahoo-oauth)

 ## Installation